mynodebtc/mynode_docs/docs/lightning/rtl.md

 ### Receiving Bitcoin using RTL and Lightning

-To receive Bitcoin in any lightning wallet, you must first establish what is called "inbound capacity".
+To receive Bitcoin in any Lightning wallet, you must first establish what is called "inbound capacity".

 **Tip**: When creating Lightning channels with peers, it is generally a good practice for each party to open a separate channel from two ends to have some inbound and outbound capacity for each of them.